 Very impressive, but still not sufficient to remove the need for the Polar H10 for orthostatic testing

 The reason Polar has needed to spend this much effort in developing the Prime in that movement artefacts are the big headache for optical HRM units.
-There are a lot of sources of noise when it comes to simply use light to measure capillary blood flow.
-Thus Polar has leveraged the charging dots on the Polar Vantage V to provide a filter function to the HRM calculation algorithm.
+There are a lot of sources of noise when it comes to using light to measure capillary blood flow.
+Thus Polar has leveraged the charging dots on the Polar Vantage V to provide a filter function for the HRM calculation algorithm.
 The metal dots allow the watch to determine the strength of the skin contact.

 The better the contact, the less external light will be hitting the sensors, and the less noise filtering required, further filtering is determined from the accelerometer to try to deal with motion artefacts.
 Difficult to achieve, but seemingly to be effective, perhaps Polar wasn’t over selling things with the Polar Precision Prime namings

-It is going to be interesting to see how the competitors respond if nothing else
+It is going to be interesting to see how the competitors respond if nothing else.
+I hear Garmin has a new sensor in the works to replace their relatively naff elevate sensor

 Polar Vantage V Review – Cycling